Cloudflare

 Cloudflare's analytics ecosystem. five separate design systems evolved organically across teams

-Users couldn't rely on predictable interactions across analytics experiences, while teams lacked a shared foundation for building scalable products.
+The bigger problem wasn't the visual divergence, it was the behavioral one.
+Users couldn't rely on predictable interactions across analytics experiences, and teams lacked a shared foundation for building scalable products.
 Similar workflows behaved differently between products, forcing users to relearn patterns from dashboard to dashboard and increasing cognitive load at every context switch.

 Behavioral inconsistency across analytics experiences. same patterns, different interactions Why it mattered. user pain and engineering inefficiency from fragmented design systems